 Dry bottoms are less likely to get a rash.
 Thus, after cleaning your baby’s bottom, make sure you dry it too by patting it gently.
 Do this for a few minutes, and fasten the diaper only when you are sure that the area is completely dry.
-Remember to pat and not rub on your baby’s skin.
+Remember to pat the skin gently, avoiding rubbing..

 - Give a Break Between Diapers

 It’s recommended to provide some break to your baby’s bottoms between diapers.
 Let them air-dry without any diaper around them for some time.
-It gently allows their skin to breathe.
+This allows their skin to breathe.
 This applies to both disposable and reusable diapers.
 You can make them lie on a towel to avoid any mess.